 Camps and Classes

 The other perk of participating in the ACT Pass Program is the scholarships to camps and classes.
 Summer camps range from one to two weeks and offer full and half day programs.
-Tuition ranges from $200 – $480, depending on the length and duration.
-Participants in ACT Pass can receive partial scholarships to these camps.
-These scholarship amounts vary depending on income.
+Tuition varies depending on the length and duration.
+Participants in ACT Pass can receive partial scholarships to these camps depending on income.
 For us it was still a stretch, but one we could conceivably do.

-We signed up and qualified for ACT Pass after all the scholarships were given out, but we were able to get on a waiting list and were offered a spot in a camp a couple weeks before it started.
+Apply as early as you can for the ACT Pass.
+We signed up and qualified after all the scholarships were given out, but we were able to get on a waiting list and were offered a spot in a camp a couple weeks before it started.

 Learn More about Theatre Arts Training (TATS) at Children’s Theatre Here.